-7. Other incentives (e.g. reduction purchase price)
+9. Other incentives (e.g. reduction purchase price)

 Besides remuneration for the offered flexibility, additional incentives to stimulate the investment in smart appliances could be considered.
-For example a reduction in the purchasing price of eligible appliances could lower the barrier for end-consumers to buy smarter appliances and to use actually the flexibility inherent in the appliance.
+For example a reduction in the purchasing price of eligible appliances could lower the barrier for end-consumers to buy smarter appliances.
+Note should be taken of the fact that additional measures (see 2.3.4) are necessary to guarantee that consumers will actually use the flexibility inherent in the appliance they have purchased.